ABOUT ME

 4 weeks old: deworming paste

-8 weeks old: deworming tablet
+8 weeks old: deworming tablet, microchip, first vaccination

-10 weeks old: deworming tablet, second vaccination
+10 weeks old: deworming tablet

-12 weeks old: deworming tablet, desexing
+12 weeks old: deworming tablet, desexing, second vaccination

 14 - 16 weeks old: ready to go home